norival/theiaR/README.md

 ## Installation

-You can install the latest developpment version by using:
+You can install the latest development version by using:

 ```
 devtools::install_github('norival/theiaR')
 ```

-## Acknowledgement
+## Acknowledgment

 Thanks to Olivier Hagolle for his work on `theia_download.py` ([github](https://github.com/olivierhagolle/theia_download)), which has inspired